 Do a Site Audit.

 You can do a competitive analysis through SEMRUSH.
 Doing a competitive analysis can help you identify your external opportunities (i.e. strategies).
 Aside from the external opportunities, it can aid you in discovering how competitors are capturing their audiences.

-Make a feasible plan.
+Make a Feasible Plan.

-In our case, we have some To-do list project that identifies the opportunities to be done, who will do it, and of course, the deadline.
+In our case, we have a To-do list for the project that identifies the opportunities and improvements to be done, who will do it, and of course, when the deadline will be.
 We always make sure that we beat these deadlines.

-Implement for the users.
+Implement for the Users.

-When working for strategy implementation, it is significant to think about the users like even in adding a meta title, think about how your targets would react if they read that kind of copy.
-This is also vital, especially when you are working for the content, always set aside how the bots will see your site, your target audience is always the priority.
+When working on strategy implementation, it is significant to think about the users; even in adding a meta title, thinking about how your targets would react if they read that kind of copy.
+This is also vital, especially when you are working for the content, always consider how the bots will see your site.

-Measure and analyze.
+Measure and Analyze.

 In SEO, we believe that Kaizen (a Japanese philosophy which means change for the better), is also applicable.
-It is not enough to STOP when you have positive results, a website needs continuous improvements.
+It is not enough to STOP when you have positive results.
+A website needs continuous improvements.
 There are still opportunities that need to be discovered.

 This local SEO case study is one of the proofs that search engine optimization is still alive.
 It is not just all about gaining links or rankings.
 Dealing with SEO is about answering: “What’s the purpose of your site?”